+The AR model contains a single polynomial A that operates on the measured output.
 For a single-output signal y(t), the AR model is given by the following equation:

+The ARMA model adds a second polynomial C that calculates the moving average of the noise error.
 The ARMA model for a single-output time series is given by the following equation:

-Before you begin, you must have accomplished the following:
+Before you begin, complete the following steps:

 In the System Identification app, select Estimate > Polynomial Models to open the Polynomial Models dialog box.